-An early years playground brimming with opportunities for physical development, investigative learning and messy play
+An EY Play Area brimming with opportunities for physical, investigative and messy play

-Our Sales Director, Paul Bayliss, worked with Billingham South Community Primary School, to develop a new early years outdoor learning environment for their children.
+Our playground consultant, Paul Bayliss, worked with Billingham South Community Primary School, to develop a new early years outdoor learning environment for their children.

 The school’s old EYFS area, had limited space for the children and lacked quality outdoor resources for both physical development and tactile styles of play.

 To overcome these issues, we created and installed a new new outdoor EYFS playground on the school field.
 The new environment contains three zones to help promote physical development, sensory play and outdoor reading/storytelling.

 We created an excellent Physical Play Zone to encourage the children to run, climb, crawl, jump and release their bundles of energy.